DkXLed/JamBand/README.md

 	-import and export js for chat page
 	-need to add ability to create band (admin rights) -look into noreferer for links
+	-add delete and edit chat buttons
+	-add date and time submission for chats
+	-handle database or local storage for app